appcubator/42/README.md

 #42#

-42 is a mobile app that makes location-sharing fun and non-creepy.
+42 is a mobile app that makes location-sharing easy, fun and non-creepy.

 Users can share their locations with their subscribers and the locations stays valid for 42 minutes or less.